The Police in Juba

 I’m keeping my camera well out of sight.
 I’ve been told that the townspeople are very suspicious of cameras and don’t understand why anyone would want to take pictures, unless they are a journalist, which is equivalent to being a spy.
 There is also a list of places/items one may not photograph.
 I’m not risking a repeat of my Congolese encounter.
 My hotel is nicer than any of the DRC offerings, however, and is a pleasant, comfortable, surprise.

 I tried breakfast in the hotel today.
 It looks like a reheated assortment from yesterday’s buffet dinner.
 There’s toast, if you don’t mind the really disgusting margarine placed alongside it.
 This is a good place to go on a diet.

-Flying in the face of nothing to see I’m having a tour of Juba .
+I've been to visit the Mundari villages and the Toposa peoples.
+Today, flying in the face of nothing to see, I’m having a tour of Juba.
 It’s like being back in the days of the wild west frontier towns.

 .Juba has its origins in the trading post of Gondokoro, the southernmost outpost of the Egyptian authorities in the 19th century, and it then fell under joint Anglo-Egyptian rule.
 Used by explorers such as Samuel Baker as a jump off point for expeditions to find the source of the Nile, it was seen as the last semblance of civilisation before one headed off into the unknown beyond.